g1thubhack3r/DevelopersGame/README.md

 # DevelopersGame
-A game made for developers
+A game made for developers.
+This game is currently in alpha, only parts of game is available.